DataDog/integrations-core/slurm/README.md

 This check monitors [Slurm][1] through the Datadog Agent.

-Include a high level overview of what this integration does:
-- What does your product do (in 1-2 sentences)?
-- What value will customers get from this integration, and why is it valuable to them?
-- What specific data will your integration monitor, and what's the value of that data?
+The check executes and collects metrics through the output of the [sinfo][8], [squeue][9], [sacct][10], [sdiag][11], and [sshare][12] command line binaries.

 ## Setup

 Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the [Autodiscovery Integration Templates][3] for guidance on applying these instructions.
+Since the Agent requires direct access to the various Slurm binaries, monitoring Slurm in containerized environments is not yet recommended.

+**Note**: This check was tested on Slurm version 21.08.0.

 ### Installation